Like many women footballers in the early 2000s, Helen Ward had to “pay to play.” ...read more

 A survey of businesses shows 64% experienced an increase or no change in productivity levels in early September due to increased homeworking.

 The majority of industries experienced no loss in productivity due to staff working from home as a result of the coronavirus, according to a study from the Office for National Statistics.

-The study, taken from a survey in early September, looks across industries and found that of businesses not permanently stopped trading and that had more staff working from home, 64% experienced an increased in or no impact on productivity – 52% experienced no impact on productivity and 12% experienced an increase in productivity in the two weeks after schools returned when parents were getting to grips with the new regime.
+The study, taken from a survey in early September, looks across industries and found that of businesses not permanently stopped trading and that had more staff working from home, 64% experienced an increase in or no impact on productivity – 52% experienced no impact on productivity and 12% experienced an increase in productivity in the two weeks after schools returned when parents were getting to grips with the new regime.
 Twenty-four per cent experienced a decrease in productivity.

 The picture was very varied across industries with some, such as accommodation and food services activities, noting a marked increase in productivity while others, such as real estate and manufacturing, noted a sharper decrease.
 The report does not go into detail about the particular circumstances that affected these figures.

 Across all industries, of businesses not permanently stopped trading, 19% said they intended to use increased homeworking as a permanent business model going forward compared with 67% that did not intend to use increased homeworking as a permanent business model going forward.

 Of those who planned to increase homeworking in the future, 60% reported it was because of improved staff well-being, 55% reported it was because of reduced overheads and 34% reported it was because of increased productivity.